JavaScript Popup Alert

 Key Takeaways

-• Alert Notifications: Use alert() for simple notifications.
+- Alert Notifications: Use

-• Dynamic Interaction: Popup methods enhance user engagement through simple dialogs.
+prompt()method collects textual input from the user. - Dynamic Interaction: Popup methods enhance user engagement through simple dialogs.